thomas051083/psd-psw/_pswlf-2020/4-ppdevelopment.md

     <td>
       <b>Sharing on AI Data Apprenticeship Programme (AIDP)</b>
       <br>28 October 2020, 2.00pm – 3.00pm | Platform: Zoom
-	<br><font color="dimgrey"><i>We will be prioritising access to officers who have attended AI for Everyone on 20 oct and officers in the HR and Corporate Admin job families for this session.</i></font>
+	<br><font color="dimgrey"><i>We will be prioritising access to officers who have attended AI for Everyone on 20 oct and officers in the Human Resources, Corporate Administration & Operations job families for this session.</i></font>
       <br>
       <br>This will be a presentation about the AI Data Apprenticeship Programme (AIDP): its objectives, contents and expected outcomes.
       <br>